-Departmental Base Budget Overview Department Agricultura al Education 1 Executive Provost Index 412600 Program 01 Base Budgets ": • • 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 0 10,000 173,417 198,283 201,309 201,864 205,110 212,828 216,142 233,622 0.00%
+Departmental Base Budget Overview

+Department Agricultura al Education Executive Provost

+Index 412600 Program 01

+Base Budgets Base Budgets: l 10-Year %

+2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 Change

+10,000 173,417 198,283 201,309 201,864 205,110 212,828 216,142 233,622 239,699 2296.99%

+71,302 Payroll Benefits

+311,001 Total

-Agricultural Education (AgEd) programs provide students and agricultural professionals with innovative and comprehensive instruction on leadership, technology, science, and educational activities basic to the land-grant mission and that engage students in the profession of agricultural education (K-adult).
-These programs are grounded in scholarly activities aimed at creating new knowledge to enhance professional and technical skills of teachers and leaders who work with the agricultural industry, which is expanding in machinery, processes, and pedagogical sophistication.
+Agricultural Education (AgEd) programs provide students and agricultural professionals with innovative and comprehensive instruction on leadership, ag technology, science, and educational activities basic to the land-grant mission and that engage students in the profession of agricultural education (K-adult).
+These programs are grounded in scholarly activities aimed at creating new knowledge to enhance professional and technical skills of teachers and leaders who work with the agricultural industry, which is expanding in use of new machinery, new processes, and pedagogical sophistication.

-The Division of AgEd offers BS degrees in Ag Ed and in Agricultural Operations Technology (AOT) and MS in AgEd.
-There are approximately 65 undergraduate majors in these two programs and 5 graduate students.
-In AY06-07, 2.0 FTE plus adjuncts instructed 22 courses plus seminars and special research projects.
+The Division of AgEd offers a BS degree in Ag Ed and an MS in AgEd.
+There are approximately 60 undergraduate majors in these two programs and 5 graduate students.
+In AY09-10, 3.0 FTE instructed 22 courses plus seminars and special research projects.
 The division offers one university core course, which is also required by several other majors in the College of Agriculture.
-Ag Ed majors have two options from which to choose: Broadfield Teaching and Extension.
-Alumni play an important role in recruiting students.
+Ag Ed majors have two options from which to choose: Teaching and Relations.
+Alumni and ag teachers in secondary education play important roles in recruiting students.

-The division serves students who seek careers common in Montana and elsewhere.
-A distinction of this program is its high percentage (80%) of division graduates who find professional employment in Montana, which contributes to the Montana agriculture sector and economy.
+The division serves students who seek careers in Montana and around the country.
+A distinction of this program is its high percentage (80%) of division graduates who find professional employment in Montana, which contributes greatly and intrinsically to the Montana agriculture sector and economy.
 These statistics apply to M.S. graduates as well.
-Agricultural Education majors are prepared to fulfill careers as agricultural education teachers, county extension agents, and agricultural communications specialists.
-Employment opportunities for Agricultural Operations Technology students exist on farms and ranches, with agribusinesses, agricultural industry, and government agencies.
+Agricultural Education majors are prepared to fulfill careers as agricultural education teachers, county extension agents, and agricultural communications specialists or on farms and ranches, with agribusinesses, agricultural industry, and government agencies such as BLM and NRCS.

-Agricultural Education students have excelled in service and academic related activities.
+Agricultural Education students have excelled in service and academic- related activities.
 Since 1994, five agricultural education graduates have been named "Outstanding College of Agriculture Senior Student" at Montana State University.
-National 4-H and the National Association of Agricultural Educators have awarded Agricultural Education and Agricultural Operations Technology student national scholarships.
-In the past four years, two AgEd students, Heather McCartney and Mary Anne Anderson, were awarded an internship at ACDI/VOCA in Moscow, Russia through a U.S. State Department Educational Partnership program.
+National 4-H and the National Association of Agricultural Educators have awarded Agricultural Education students national scholarships.
+In the past several years, two AgEd students, Heather McCartney and Mary Anne Anderson, were awarded an internship at ACDI/VOCA in Moscow, Russia through a U.S. State Department Educational Partnership program.
+Other students have studied in Australia, Mali, Croatia, and Japan.

 Services provided: (1) International Cooperative Business Training Program focuses on improving the management and strategic planning of agricultural cooperative leaders from other countries.
 Work on this initiative has been conducted in Poland, Russia, and Croatia; (2) Montana State FFA Convention: Every year over 1,000 FFA members attend the State FFA Convention in one of three cities in Montana cities: Billings, Bozeman, and Great Falls.
 This is the largest youth organization event in the state of Montana.
-The MSU Agricultural Education division and its student organization (Collegiate FFA) sponsor all of the state FFA competitions in early April of every year.
+The MSU Agricultural Education division and its student organization (Collegiate FFA) sponsor all of the state FFA competitions in early April each year.

-Departmental Base Budget Overview Department Land Reso urces & En vironmental Science Executive Provost Index 412700 Program 01 Base Budgets ": - • 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 281,220 292,406 397,411 420,360 425,622 428,933 549,833 546,608 557,960 581,005 106.60%
+Departmental Base Budget Overview

+Department Department Land Resources & Environmental Science Executive Provost

+Index 412700 Program 01

+Base Budgets s: • • 10-Year %

+2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 Change

+292,406 397,411 420,360 425,622 428,933 549,833 546,608 557,960 581,005 568,811 94.53%

+156,467 Payroll Benefits

+725,278 Total